If you’re looking for a quintessential day out in the Cotswolds this summer, you must add exploring the Cotswold...

 Find the perfect place to stay in one of these Bourton-on-the-Water cottages.

 Once described as “the most beautiful village in England” by William Morris, Bibury is a picturesque village home to a row of tenanted 17th-century weavers’ cottages.
-This typically Cotswold village is full of quintessential English charm and is located just a few miles away from the capital of the Cotswolds, Cirencester.
+This typically Cotswold village is full of quintessential English charm and is located just a few miles away from the capital of the Cotswolds, Cirencester, where you can grab a bite to eat in one of these charming cafes in Cirencester.

 Once you have spent time admiring the honey stone cottages of Arlington Row, head out for a scenic stroll along the River Coln or enjoy an afternoon cosied up in a welcoming, country pub.
 However you decide to spend your time in Bibury, you’re bound to fall in love with this picture-perfect village.